Survival Guides: Basic Survival Skills

 Unlike most wild survival books, this pocket-sized, take-anywhere book can fit inside a survival kit, except for CPR, trauma care, wound treatment, how to treat extreme medical situations if professional aid cannot be called upon, and so much more.

-A guide for first aid is not that interesting, as many survival books could turn out to be lifesavers in emergency conditions.
+A guide for first aid is not that interesting, as many survival books could turn out to be lifesavers in emergencies.

 7. The Ultimate Survival Manual – Rich Johnson

-It is a book with 333 survival skills that any survivalist would need, so it is the best survival book for someone wanting to learn everything about the basics.
+It contains 333 survival skills that any survivalist would need, so it is the best book for someone wanting to learn the basics.

-This survival book covers all the techniques one needs to know for wilderness survival, urban disaster preparedness techniques, and even post-apocalyptic survival strategies.
+This survival book covers all the techniques for wilderness survival, urban disaster preparedness, and even post-apocalyptic survival strategies.

 It is the complete guide to handling survival situations in any environment.